shadowpr1est/assignments/README.md

 The visualcrossing_weather_adapter.py script fetches weather data from the VisualCrossing API and maps it to a common data model.
 The retrieved data is then formatted and displayed in a standardized format.

 Usage

 Make sure you have the required Python libraries installed.

 You can install them using pip:

-bash
-Copy code
         pip install requests

 Run the script using the following command:

-bash
-Copy code
         python visualcrossing_weather_adapter.py

 Enter the name of the city for which you want to fetch weather data when prompted.

 The script will fetch and display the weather data, including description, conditions, temperature, feels like, humidity, wind speed, visibility, and the API source (VisualCrossing).